 Are you searching for the best places to ski in Alberta?
-Home to three of Canada’s best ski resorts; Banff, Lake Louise, and Jasper, Alberta is synonymous with Canadian skiing.
-From the awe-inspiring beauty of Banff National Park, to the vast Lake Louise ski area, one thing all three ski resorts have to share is unbelievable scenery.
+The ski area is home to three of Canada’s best ski resorts; Banff, Lake Louise, and Jasper.
+From the awe-inspiring beauty of Banff National Park, to the vast Lake Louise ski area, one thing all three ski resorts have to share is unbelievable scenery and superb skiing.
 Combining these views with incredible runs means there’s nowhere better for your next ski holiday.
-Here’s our guide to the best ski resorts in Alberta.
+Here’s our guide to the best skiing resorts in Alberta.

 Set at the base of the immense Banff National Park, this is one of the best ski resorts in Alberta if you’re looking for a big ski area and lively atmosphere.
 With three ski areas right on your doorstep; Mt Norquay, Sunshine Village and Lake Louise, a holiday to Banff often leaves you spoilt for choice.
 At 190 acres of skiable terrain, Mt Norquay is by far the smallest ski area, but offers incredible boutique runs.
 Sunshine Village, with 3,358 acres, is much larger and Lake Louise, at 4,200 acres, is larger again.